callison-burch/data-structures-and-algorithms/index.md

     problem whose fix should not require changing more than 1--2 lines of code.
     A TA will make the change and rerun the autograder tests.
 Your new score will be the maximum of your original score and 80% of your regraded score.

+Regrade policy for written homeworks and exams:
+: Please fill out the
+[regrade request form](content/hws/regrade_request_15fa.pdf) and bring it to the course administrator, Britton Carnevali, in Levin 310, together with the assignment or exam by the regrade deadline.
+Regrades are due *one week* after the assignment or exam has been returned with your score.